WORKSHOPS

 Speakers:

-Dr Tess Gridley (Stellenbosch University, South Africa) -
+Dr Tess Gridley (Stellenbosch University, South Africa) - A basic introduction to bioacoustics.

 Professor David Reby (University of St Étienne, France) - Vocal production mechanisms in mammals: with focus on the source of sound and the filtering process of sound within the vocal production organs.